 nbn® Sky Muster® Plus – Dictionary v1.11

-Data Block means the Product Feature described in section 7 of the nbn® Sky Muster® Plus Product Description.

-Off-peak Period Metered Data Allowance means, in the respect of a Plan, the amount of data specified as the “Off-peak Period Metered Data Allowance” for that Plan under section 1.2 of the nbn® Sky Muster® Plus Product Description, as adjusted by any Data Block.
+Off-peak Period Metered Data Allowance means, in the respect of a Plan, the amount of data specified as the “Off-peak Period Metered Data Allowance” for that Plan under section 1.2 of the nbn® Sky Muster® Plus Product Description..

-Off-peak Period Top-Up Allowance means, in respect of a Top-Up, the amount of data specified as the “Off-peak Period Top-Up Allowance” in accordance with section 8 of the nbn® Sky Muster® Plus Product Description.

-Peak Period Metered Data Allowance means, in respect of a Plan, the amount of data specified as the “Peak Period Metered Data Allowance” for that Plan under section 1.2 of the nbn® Sky Muster® Plus Product Description, as adjusted by any Data Block.
+Peak Period Metered Data Allowance means, in respect of a Plan, the amount of data specified as the “Peak Period Metered Data Allowance” for that Plan under section 1.2 of the nbn® Sky Muster® Plus Product Description..

-Peak Period Top-Up Allowance means, in respect of a Top-Up, the amount of data specified as the “Peak Period Top-Up Allowance” in accordance with section 8 of the nbn® Sky Muster® Plus Product Description.

-Top-Up means the Product Feature described in section 8 of the nbn® Sky Muster® Plus Product Description.

 Withdrawal of unused or not applied charges